ntrezowan/the-plain/_posts/2011-10-02-configure-sip-phone-for-elastix-pbx.md

 ___

-1. In your phone, go to;
+1. From your phone, go to;
 `Menu > Tools > Settings > Connection > SIP Settings`.
 Choose `Options` and select `Add New`.
 Select `Use Default Profile`.